Climate Change Adaptation

 Is my house in an area that is likely to flood during the 100-year storm?

 - Tidewatch Map: Water level forecasts shift with the tides by the hour.
-This tool makes it easier to visualize and time impacts to roads, properties, and structures over the next 36 hours based on current tidal and storm-surge conditions. (also available in "forecasts" on AdaptVA.org)
+This tool makes it easier to visualize and time impacts to roads, properties, and structures over the next 36 hours based on current tidal and storm-surge conditions. (more information on Tidewatch is available in "forecasts" on AdaptVA.org)

 Will the road to my house be flooded tomorrow at high tide?